 - Use clear and succinct copy

-- Ensure note is scannable.
+- Ensure the copy is easily scannable.
 Focus on the objective and limit the number of concepts in each sentence

 - Use progressive disclosure.
-Eliminate extra details that can be revealed as the user interacts and requires more information.
+Eliminate details that can be revealed as the user interacts and requires more information

 - Use active voice, present tense, and consider tone of voice depending on the circumstance